 Access to farmland is a key factor in ensuring the expansion of the productive capacity of farmers.
 Ownership of land is a combination of inheritance, outright purchase, rent, and lease.
-About 90 percent of the cocoa farmers purchase their farmland, while 50 percent inherited their farmland.
+About 90% of the cocoa farmers purchase their farmland, while 50% inherited their farmland.
 The farmers that own farmland through inheritance are usually indigenes who could lay claim to land within the communities.
-Cocoa farmers have access to farmland-bout 50 percent of the cocoa farmers obtained their farmland by buying, while the remaining 50 percent obtained theirs either through rent or lease.
-All the farmers said that individuals could access agricultural land by purchase, rent, or lease.

-The price of a hectare of land ranged from NGN 7.500 in the forest reserve to NGN 500.000 within the communities.
+About 50% of the cocoa farmers obtained their farmland by buying, while the remaining 50% obtained theirs either through rent or lease.
+This clearly shows that farmers do have access to farmland.
+All the farmers claimed that individuals can have access to agricultural land by purchase, rent, or lease.
+The price of a hectare of land ranged from N7, 500 in the forest reserve to N500, 000 within the communities.
 Conflict is an occurrence that is prevalent either among farmers or between farmers and invaders such as herdsmen.
-Information obtained from the farmers reveals that 50 percent of the farmers have witnessed conflict on their farmlands.
-The sources of the conflict are usually boundary disputes and invaders.
+Information obtained from the farmers reveals that 50% of the farmers have witnessed conflict on their farmlands.
+The sources of the conflict are usually in form of boundary disputes and invaders.
 The hectares of land cultivated by farmers tend to influence their output and level of commercialization.
-About 30 percent of cocoa farmers cultivated over five hectares of farmland.
-The mean hectares of land cultivated is 5.64, implying that most of the farmers are medium-scale farmers.
-As obtained from the cocoa farmers, the major constraints to accessing agricultural land are family disputes over land, boundary disputes, and the long distance between forest reserves and the community.
+About 30% of cocoa farmers cultivated over 5 hectares of farmland.
+The mean hectares of land cultivated is 5.64, implying that the majority of the farmers are medium-scale farmers.
+As obtained from the cocoa farmers, the major constraints to accessing agricultural land are family disputes over land, boundary disputes, and the long-distance between forest reserves and the community.